top of page

 20231101_160049.jpg

-The Eight Limbs of Raja Yoga offer a step-by-step approach to achieving balance and harmony in our lives.
+Raja Yoga offers a step-by-step approach to achieving balance and harmony in our lives.
 Each limb builds upon the other, guiding us towards a deeper understanding of ourselves and the world around us.
 By following this comprehensive framework, we can balance and harmonize our outer and inner life, and connect with the positivity, creativity and peace within.

-Yamas - (Five social and ethical guidelines, related to our external interactions)
+1. Yamas - (Five social and ethical guidelines, related to our external interactions)

 The Yamas, which are the first limb of Raja Yoga, offer guidance on how to regulate our behaviour towards ourselves and others.
 By practicing these guidelines, we can create a more peaceful and harmonious world within ourselves, with others, and with the environment around us.